zhanglu-cst/HIFSOD/README.md

 pycocotools
 albumentations
 ```
-(It is worth noting that later versions of pytorch may cause the loss to be NaN, which is due to the update of CrossEntroyLoss in different iimplement of ignre_index)
+(It is worth noting that later versions of pytorch may cause the loss to be NaN, which may be due to the update of CrossEntroyLoss loss.)

 * Then, run the following command to install
 ```shell